 You can’t hold someone else accountable; accountability isn’t something that can be imposed (that’s consequences).
 Accountability is ownership.
 We all have freedom of choice, which is the foundation for accountability.
 Try to approach tasks as something you choose to do instead of something you have to do.
 We can’t control what happens around us, but we can control what we do.

 The difference between greatness and mediocrity on a daily basis is not always distinguishable.
 Have you ever heard of compounding or an exponential curve?
 Keep executing well each day and you’ll see BIG results down the road.
-(Also, check out The Compound Effect by Darren Hardy.)
+(Also, check out my review of The Compound Effect by Darren Hardy.)

 The execution system consists of three principles — accountability (ownership), commitment (the personal promise you make to yourself) and greatness in the moment (those daily choices to do what is necessary to become great).
 The system also consists of five disciplines — vision (your clear picture of the future), planning (a written and effective plan that focuses on top priorities), process control (tools and events that align your daily actions with the critical plan actions), measurement (the lead and lag indicators that are the “anchor of reality”) and time use (have a clear intention and be in control of your time).